DogeTheBeast/College_notes/2nd Year/First term/CPEN 281/Correspondence letter.md

 	- focus on value and quality
 - conclusion - control next steps in the sales process
 	- goodwill closing and main idea
-	- keep control of the next step and offer to
+	- keep control of the next step and offer to contact the client